superfeyza/Popular-Visualization-Libraries/README.md

 # Popular-Visualization-Libraries
-About libraries which are help us with data visualization by Python **Libraries:** (update in progress)
+About libraries which are help us with data visualization by Python.

+**Libraries:** (update in progress)
 * Matplotlib
 * Seaborn